-Making Homemade Sun dried tomatoes is easy.
+Making Homemade Sun dried tomatoes is easy and saves you TONS of money.
 The flavor is fantastic!
 Make yourself a wonderfully healthy snack food or condiment with healthy fats and the freshest, most flavorful ingredients!

 Welcome Back to our Tuesday Garden Blog Hop!
 Join our Garden group as we explore our gardens, take garden tours and share our tips and tricks for preserving and harvesting our favorite crops.
 At the end of this post you will find the links to our blog hop participants.
 Please click and read every post to fully benefit from the wisdom and experience each of our gardeners have to offer.